Not sure if Oh Deer is right for you?

 Potential Mitigations

-- A franchise accountant should review the franchisor's audited financial statements for the last three years, including all footnotes, to assess financial stability and trends.
+- An experienced franchise accountant should always conduct a thorough review of the franchisor's financial statements, including all footnotes and trends.

 High Franchisee Turnover